pattichis/GraphSpeeds2/README.md

 # ESTRELLA 7th grade lessons for exploring linear relationships using Python and digital videos
 The repository includes interactive materials for exploring graphs, speeds, distances, tables, and linear relationships in Python.

-The code allows middle school children (grades 6-8) to visualize relationships through tables, pictures, and videos.
+The code allows 7th-grade students to visualize relationships through tables, pictures, and video animations.
 The children create digital video storytelling to explain different operations.

-It includes a video animation that creates a race using custom characters (chosen by the children) to visualize the relationship between distance, time, and speed.

 * Days 1 and 2a: Introduction to distance, speed (rate), and time using Python
   - [Lesson 1: Introduction to Python and visualization of distance, speed, time (Google Colab)](https://github.com/pattichis/GraphSpeeds2/blob/main/GraphSpeeds_lesson_1_2025.ipynb)